Tofutush/tofutush.github.io/blog/posts/travel summer 2025.md

 We were going to my mom's hometown to visit some relatives before I leave.
 On the way there we chose a 21-hour train ride.
 You need to go through double security at the train station now if your train passes through Beijing, even though we were supposed to get off before then.
 We played card games.
 Dad won all but two rounds (which I won) because he could actually calculate what cards we had left based on what we had played.

 At Fucheng, one of my mom's friends lent us her house to stay in and her car to go places.
-I ate too much at my little aunt's and had a stomachache.
+I ate too much at my little aunt's (she made me two big pots of dumplings) and had a stomachache.
 Later, we went to Langfang, to my third aunt's.
 We had some great lamb hotpot.
 I finished Type Help over there.

 [^1]: I can't believe I'm calling a child cute, but here we go.